Just How Drunk is a .26 BAC?

 Why The Law Lets You Sue Bars for Drunk Driving Accidents

-We still have a problem in this country with drunk driving accidents.
-But we have another problem that people rarely talk about, least of all in the news.
-I'm talking about bars and other licensed providers of alcohol that over-serve their customers, who then get into the very accidents that we've been talking about.
-Below,...
+This country has a big with drunk driving accidents, but we also have another problem that people rarely talk about—least of all in the news.
+I'm talking about bars and other licensed alcohol providers that over-serve their customers, who then get into the very accidents that we've been talking about.
+In this post, I'll briefly...

 Myth: Most Lawsuits Are Frivolous